 This template comprises two tables: Information on positions held and Information on assets.

-On the table Information on positions held, each asset shall be reported separately in as many lines as needed in order to properly fill in all variables requested in that table.
+On the table Information on positions held, each asset held as collateral shall be reported separately in as many lines as needed in order to properly fill in all variables requested in that table.
 If for the same asset two values can be attributed to one variable, then this asset needs to be reported in more than one line.

-On the table Information on assets, each asset shall be reported separately, with one line for each asset, filling in all variables requested in that table.
+On the table Information on assets, each asset held as collateral shall be reported separately, with one line for each asset, filling in all variables requested in that table.

-All items except item “Type of asset for which the collateral is held” (C0140) relate to information on the assets held as collateral.
-Item “Type of asset for which the collateral is held” (C0140) relates to the asset on the balance sheet for which the collateral is held.
+All items except items “Type of asset for which the collateral is held” (C0140), “Name of the counterparty pledging the collateral” (C0060) and “Name of the group of the counterparty pledging the collateral” (C0070) relate to information on the assets held as collateral.
+Item C0140 relates to the asset on the balance sheet for which the collateral is held while items C0060 and C0070 relate to the counterparty pledging the collateral..

-The asset categories referred to in this template are the ones defined in Annex III – Assets Categories of this Regulation and references to CIC codes refer to Annex IV – CIC table of this Regulation.
+The asset categories referred to in this template are the ones defined in Annex IV – Assets Categories of this Regulation and references to CIC codes refer to Annex V – CIC table of this Regulation.

 Information on positions held